 Artificial Lake Okeechobee Fishing

 Travelers and visitors across the whole globe visit Florida every year.
-Many travel here to explore what the great outdoors has to offer.
+Many travels here to explore what the great outdoors has to offer.
 Lake Okeechobee bass fishing is one of the best activities you can embark on.
 Getting the chance to experience this amazing place is a once-in-a-lifetime trip.
-The bass fishing has been productive and the bass are biting.
+The bass fishing has been productive and the bass is biting.
 This time of year calls for light tackle and artificial Lake Okeechobee fishing for Florida largemouth bass.

 Our local experts are an essential piece to success on the water.
 Throwing artificial baits on a 730 square mile lake can have you doing circles all day long.
 Everything looks like it will hold fish but in reality, it doesn’t.
 Exploring the waters with local experts is the way to go.
 Years of experience and knowledge of this lake can help you get on the fish faster.
 Whether it is the action or big fish, our local experts have you covered.

 Lake Okeechobee is beginning to show its true colors.
-As the weather and water temperatures begin to change, the bass will begin to move shallow.
+As the weather and water temperatures begin to change, the bass will begin to move shallowly.
 All fishermen and fisherwomen in Florida are waiting for that first cold front to get the bass active and feeding.
 This will begin the spawning process.
 As of current, our local experts are beginning to see males make their way to shallow water.

 Check out this Lake Okeechobee Bass Fishing Update for more great insight to what they are biting: